tobbywilson/DEMtoMC/README.md

 ## Usage
 This script generates Minecraft anvil files, that can be copied into the "region" folder of any Minecraft world.
 It is suggested to generate a new world before starting.
 Suggested world options are super flat with preset settings: "minecraft:bedrock,5*minecraft:water", replacing the 5 by your the sum of your desired skirt height and your desired water height, less 1.

+The classification raster should be ***exactly*** the same size as the DEM, and should have only integer values.

 The script accepts any GDAL recognised raster format.

 ## Settings